 Food & Culture Highlights

-Food in Pompeii and Mt Vesuvius Shared Tour with Optional Lunch USD 165 reflects regional produce and neighbourhood traditions.
+Food in Ticket for a 19th-Century Frankfurt VR Journey in English USD 23 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.